Fire Sprinkler Requirements for Residential Buildings

 - Residential care premises

-We’ve written an article that delves deeper into these types of fire equipment and why they’re so crucial for high-rise buildings.
-It’s available to read here.
+We’ve written an article that delves deeper into the latest building safety legalisation.
+It's available to read below.

 What Does This Mean for the Accountable Person?